Fixing the Sunroof

 The middle pieces where the wind deflector supports connect should be centered where they connect to the deflector such that they go down easily.
 The sunroof slides up and pushes them down into a gap and that allows the deflector to move out of the way of the roof panel.
 You can slide the end around of the support a bit if needed.
 It's just held in place with a rubber 'nut' which you can slide around.

-You need to be a little bit of an octopus here since both guides go in together with the headliner panel between them in its track, and the wind deflector shares the bolts that hold down the guides.
+You need to be a little bit of an octopus here since both guides go in together with the headliner panel between them in its track, and the wind deflector shares the bolts that hold down the guides, and in the rear the plastic pins need to go in their holes while the ends of the tube fit into the rails.
 It all works out though.
 Be really careful not to strip the holes in the roof.
+Slow and gentle.

 Headliner panel and guides are in place here.